 Simple English definitions for legal terms

-Read a random definition: action on decision
+Read a random definition: oil-and-gas lease

 The business records exception is a rule that allows certain records from an organization to be used as evidence in court, even if they would normally be considered hearsay.
 To qualify, the records must be written by someone with first-hand knowledge of the event, made as part of their job, and kept in the normal course of business.
 They must also be trustworthy and not self-serving.
 This exception is important in business litigation, but it can be tricky to apply correctly.